microsoft/azure-spring-boot/azure-spring-boot-starters/azure-active-directory-spring-boot-starter/README.md

 * Evaluate the permission based on membership info to grant or deny access

 ### Register the Application in Azure AD
-* **Register a new application**: Go to Azure Portal - Azure Active Directory - App registrations - New application registration to register the application in Azure Active Directory.  `Application ID` is `clientId` in `application.properties`.
+* **Register a new application**: Go to Azure Portal - Azure Active Directory - App registrations - New application registration to register the application in Azure Active Directory.  `Application ID` is `client-id` in `application.properties`.
 * **Grant permissions to the application**: After application registration succeeded, go to API ACCESS - Required permissions - DELEGATED PERMISSIONS, tick `Access the directory as the signed-in user` and `Sign in and read user profile`.
 Click `Grant Permissions` (Note: you will need administrator privilege to grant permission).
-* **Create a client secret key for the application**: Go to API ACCESS - Keys to create a secret key (`clientSecret`).
+* **Create a client secret key for the application**: Go to API ACCESS - Keys to create a secret key (`client-secret`).

 ### Add Maven Dependency